-IMED 485 Game Development (4 semester hours)
+IMED 485 - Game Development

 Description: As the growth of digital simulations and entertainment continues, this course is an opportunity for the student to examine models and strategies for creating digital games.
 Through lectures, hands-on labs, and team projects, the student gains experience applying the fundamentals of game design into the development process.
 Projects are developed using standard game development environments and provide interactive media experiences for the student's e-portfolio.
-Offered as needed.
+Offered Fall Semester, annually.

-IMED 498 Project II (3 semester hours)
+IMED 498 - Project II